Michigan: Pain and Symptom Management for Nurses

 CDC Guidelines and Recommendations on Prescribing and Use

 The CDC continues to promote guidelines initiated in 2016 to support the U.S. government’s initiative to curb the increasingly troubling deaths related to opioid overdose.
-These guidelines were aimed at assisting primary healthcare providers in effectively managing and treating patient’s pain while addressing health and safety concerns.
+These guidelines aimed to assist primary healthcare providers in effectively managing and treating patient’s pain while addressing health and safety concerns.
 In relation to opioid use, the guidelines revolved around three main principles (all from 8):

 1. Nonopioid therapy is preferred for chronic pain outside of active cancer, palliative, and end-of-life care.